 Then again, neither had I anticipated the sight that did confront me.
 For there, seated in a congenial semi-circle by a sunny window that looked out to the mountains and sea were three contributors to a sound that has surely raised the ire of many a protective mother.
 And they were sipping tea, god-dammit!

 With a hearty wave Brian Johnson--the steel-throated screamer who replaced Bon Scott after he drank himself to death--welcomed me into the room.
 So where was the raving lunatic that prowled the stage in a wooly tam and black Harley-Davidson t-shirt while crazed schoolboy Angus Young dealt brutal chords from atop his broad shoulders?
-All I could see was a cheerful, albeit slightly shy bloke with a craggy face and sephulchral voice layered thick with Scottish accent.
+All I could see was a cheerful, albeit slightly shy bloke with a craggy face and sephulchral voice layered thick with a Geordie accent.

 And what of Malcolm Young, the man responsible for AC/DC's shattering rhythm guitarwork?
 He's a dead ringer for one of his own fans, teenage thin and gaunt.